 The ARDC has convened key national stakeholders from the research and public sectors to design a national data capability that spans research, development and operational planning, response and recovery.

 The consultation process identified 2 key areas for national digital research infrastructure, which will occur in 2 phases:

-Phase 1: A Bushfire Data Commons for modelling bushfire behaviour: nationally aggregating data and models on bushfire history and fuel.
+- a Bushfire Data Commons for modelling bushfire behaviour: nationally aggregating data and models on bushfire history and fuel

-Phase 2: A Bushfire Data Commons for modelling bushfire impact: nationally aggregating data and models on the impact of bushfires on physical & mental health and the built & natural environment.
+- a Bushfire Data Commons for modelling bushfire impact: nationally aggregating data and models on the impact of bushfires on physical and mental health and that on the built and natural environment

 We are pleased to announce the projects and partners who will develop Phase 1: A Bushfire Data Commons for modelling bushfire behaviour and associated national data assets.

 The Bushfire Data Commons will comprise the following 5 projects: